 The first day of fall is September 22nd and I’m so excited that summer is finally over!
 As you probably know by now, fall is my absolute favorite time of the year.
-I love anything with pumpkin spice so I created recipe for Frozen Pumpkin Spice Dog Treats for the transition into fall.
+I love anything with pumpkin spice so I created this dog treat recipe for Frozen Pumpkin Spice Dog Treats.
 This recipe is similar to our popular Frozen Apple Dog Treats.

 Since it’s still warm outside, these are the perfect late summer/early fall treats as they will cool your dog down on a hot afternoon.
 Plus, pumpkin is healthy for your dog!
 According to PetMD, “Canned natural pumpkin is a great source of fiber and helps with digestive regularity.
 If your dog is experiencing constipation or diarrhea, mix a tablespoon of pumpkin straight from the can into their normal food.
 Not only will they love the taste of pumpkin but it may also ease stomach issues.”

 If you love the fall season and pumpkins, be sure to also check out our posts, 10 Reasons Why Fall is Irresistible for Dogs, Fall Bucket List for Pet Parents, and Irresistible Pumpkin Recipes for Dogs, and The Ultimate Guide to Frozen Dog Treats.

 - Measuring Cups.
 I got my cute cat shaped measuring cups at Home Goods.

 - Ice Cube Trays.
 I used regular trays and a pumpkin shaped ice cube tray.

 - 15 minutes of prep time + freeze time